AffanBasra/Datamining-News-Analysis-Project/README.md

 *   **Temporal Trends**: Observe how article counts for different categories change over time, potentially correlating with real-world events.
 *   **Sentiment Trends**: How does the sentiment of news change over time, or differ between sources/categories?
 *   **Discovered Topics**: What are the actual underlying themes and sub-topics discussed in the news, as revealed by BERTopic?
+*   **Key Entities**: What are the most frequently mentioned people, organizations, and locations in the news?